NicoDjegh/EcotrajCourse/README.md

 Code for course sessions is in `sessions/*.qmd` files.
 Printed `sessions/pdf/*.pdf` files can also be found.

-1. Introduction to the ETA framework
+1. Introduction to Ecological Trajectory Analysis
+2. Introduction to Cyclical Ecological Trajectory Analysis

 ## Ancillary files